-ARRANGEMENT OF REGULATIONS
+SCHEDULE ARRANGEMENT OF REGULATIONS

 - 1. Definitions

 - 2. Application of regulations

 - 3. Specified period

 - 4. Restrictions on learning in Erongo region

 - 5. Wearing of masks

 - 6. Gatherings

 - 7. Restrictions relating to liquor

-- 8. Restrictions relating to certain business, operations and activities
+- 8. Restrictions relating to certain businesses, operations and activities

 - 9. Additional provisions relating to workplace

 - 10. Restrictions relating to entry into or departure from Erongo region

-- 11. Applicability of Act No. 1 of 2015
+- 11. Public transport

-- 12. Judicial proceedings

-- 13. Directives

-- 14. Offences and penalties
+- 12. Offences and penalties

-- 15. Savings and transitional provisions
+- 13. Savings and transitional provisions

-- 16. Applicability of certain provisions of State of Emergency-COVID-19 Regulations
+- 14. Applicability of certain provisions of State of Emergency-COVID-19 Regulations

-- 17. Regulations to bind State
+- 15. Regulations to bind State